 The Chiesa Madre, or parish church of Santa Maria Assunta, lies just south of the Palazzo Murat, its green-and-yellow majolica dome topped by a perky cupola visible from just about anywhere in town.
 Built on the site of the former Benedictine abbey of Saint Vito, the 13th-century Romanesque structure was almost completely rebuilt in 1700.
 The last piece of the ancient mosaic floor can be seen under glass behind the altar.
 Note the carved wooden Christ, a masterpiece of devotional religious art, with its bathetic face and bloodied knees, on view before the altar.
-At the altar is a Byzantine 13th-century painting on wood of Madonna with Child, known popularly as the Black Virgin, carried to the beach every August 15 to celebrate the Feast of the Assumption.
+At the altar is a Byzantine 13th-century painting on wood of Madonna with Child, known popularly as the Black Virgin.
+A replica is carried to the beach every August 15 to celebrate the Feast of the Assumption.
 Legend claims that the painting was once stolen by Saracen pirates, who, fleeing in a raging storm, heard from a voice on high saying, "Posa, posa"—"Put it down, put it down."
-When they placed the image on the beach near the
+When they placed the image on the

-church, the storm calmed, as did the Saracens.
+beach near the church, the storm calmed, as did the Saracens.
 Embedded over the doorway of the church's bell tower, set across the tiny piazza, is a medieval bas-relief of fishes, a fox, and a pistrice (the mythical half-dragon, half-dog sea monster).
 This is one of the few relics of the medieval abbey of Saint Vito.
 The Oratorio houses historic statues from the Sacristy; renovations to the Crypt have unearthed 1st-century Roman columns.